thadguidry/respec/respec-w3c-common-migration-guide.md

 <script src="https://www.w3.org/Tools/respec/respec-w3c" class="remove" defer></script>
 ```

-If you face issues with above, please file an issue or get in touch using the spec-prod mailing list.
+If you face issues with above, please file an issue or get in touch via the spec-prod mailing list.

+If you wish to not update, please download a desired version of `respec-w3c-common` from npm or GitHub repository and self-host it.

 ## Additional info